RaulCPena/classification_analysis/README.md

 ## Imbalanced Data Modeling

-#### The problem with Imbalanced Classes:

 Machine learning algorithms work better when the number of samples in each class are about equal.
-Most algorithms are designed to maximize accuracy and reduce error.

-The class or classes with abundant examples are called the major or majority classes, whereas the class with few examples (and there is typically just one) is called the minor or minority class.

-- **Majority Class**: The class (or classes) in an imbalanced classification predictive modeling problem that has many examples.
+- **Majority Class**: The target feature values are **[0]** not foreclosed.
-- **Minority Class**: The class in an imbalanced classification predictive modeling problem that has few examples.
+- **Minority Class**: The target features values are **[1]** foreclosed.

-The minority class is of most importance typically.
-This class is harder to predict because there are so few examples.

-Here is a list of examples of imbalanced data:

-- Fraud Detection.
-- Claim Prediction
-- Default Prediction.
-- Churn Prediction.
-- Spam Detection.
-- Anomaly Detection.
-- Outlier Detection.
-- Intrusion Detection
-- Conversion Prediction.

-Ways to combat imbalanced training data are:
+Here are some ways to overcome the challenge of imbalanced:

 1. **Can we collect more data?**

-2. **Try changing your performance metric.**
+2. **Change the performance metric.**

-   - **Confusion Matrix**: A breakdown of predictions into a table showing correct predictions (the diagonal) and the types of incorrect predictions made (what classes incorrect predictions were assigned).
+   - **Confusion Matrix**: A breakdown of predictions into a table showing correct predictions and the types of incorrect predictions made.
    - **Precision**: A measure of a classifiers exactness.
    - **Recall**: A measure of a classifiers completeness
    - **F1 Score (or F-score)**: A weighted average of precision and recall.

 3. **We can try resampling the dataset**

-   1. Add copies from the under-represented class call over-sampling, or
+   1. Add copies from the under-represented class called over-sampling, or
    2. Delete instances from the over-represented class, called under-sampling
    3. Or we could do both

 4. **Generate Synthetic Samples**

    Here is a link to the most popular algorithm called **[SMOTE](https://machinelearningmastery.com/smote-oversampling-for-imbalanced-classification/)** or the Synthetic Minority Over-sampling Technique.

-SMOTE is an oversampling method, in which the algorithm selects two or more similar instances and using a distance measure and pertubing an instance one attribute at a time by a random amount within the difference to the neighboring instances.
+   The module works by generating new instances from existing minority cases that you supply as input.
+This implementation of SMOTE does **not** change the number of majority cases.

 ### Here is an example of what SMOTE is doing: